BATspock/Textons-colors/README.md

 ### To-Do
 * Add feature to stop k means on the basis of accuracy
 * Add minkowski and mahalanobis distance as distance measure
+* integration of 3D Voxel and marhcing cubes to create 3D mesh